 This is a brilliant move if you’re trying to improve your credit to qualify for a loan or get better interest rates.
 But like any strategy, you need to put a little thought behind how you do it.

 Here’s the lowdown on when it’s a good idea to request a credit line increase and how to prepare yourself for the conversation with your credit card company for the best chance of success.

-Benefits of Increasing Your Credit Limit
+Benefits of a Credit Limit Increase

-Which Card to Choose and How to Ask
+Which Card to Choose

-You’ll want to demonstrate to the credit card issuer that you’re a responsible borrower, so make sure you’ve been consistently making at least the minimum payment on your account each and every month.
-Once you’ve selected your card, it’s time to call customer service.
+You’ll want to demonstrate to the credit card company that you’re a responsible borrower, so make sure you’ve been consistently making at least the minimum payment on your account each month.

 If you’re nervous, jot down some talking points before you pick up the phone.
 Mention to customer service that you’ve been a loyal customer for several years (be specific on how long) and note that you always make your payments on time and carry a low balance.